navcoin/navcoin-org/content/for-individuals/index.md

   {{< step
       titleText="Step 2: Choose your wallet"
       imgSrc="/images/for-beginners/beg-wallets.svg"
-      text="Your wallet is the main way to interact with your digital coins, and is where you go to send & receive NAV.
+      text="Your wallet is the main way to interact with your digital coins, and is what you use to send & receive NAV.
 There are different types of wallets - from ‘full’ wallets that give you complete control and allow you to participate in the NavCoin network, to ‘thin’ wallets that are easier to use." buttonText="Wallets"
       buttonUrl="/wallets"
       buttonImgSrc="/images/icons/rightward-arrow.svg"